ecere/dggal/README.md

 * [ISEA9R](https://docs.ogc.org/DRAFTS/21-038r1.html#isea9r-dggrs): An equal area rhombic grid with a refinement ratio of 9 defined in the ISEA projection transformed into a 5x6 Cartesian space resulting in axis-aligned square zones
 * **IVEA3H**: An equal area hexagonal grid with a refinement ratio of 3 defined in the Icosahedral Vertex-oriented Great Circle Equal Area (tentatively called IVEA) projection based on [Slice & Dice (2006)](https://www.tandfonline.com/doi/abs/10.1559/152304006779500687), using the same global indexing and sub-zone ordering as for ISEA3H
 * **IVEA9R**: An equal area rhombic grid with a refinement ratio of 9 defined in the IVEA projection transformed into a 5x6 Cartesian space resulting in axis-aligned square zones, using the same global indexing and sub-zone ordering as for ISEA9R
+* **RTEA3H**: An equal area hexagonal grid with a refinement ratio of 3 defined in the Rhombic Triacontahedron Equal Area (RTEA) projection, a configuration of the Slice & Dice great circle projection equivalent to applying Snyder's projection to the RT, using the same global indexing and sub-zone ordering as for ISEA3H
+* **RTEA9R**: An equal area rhombic grid with a refinement ratio of 9 defined in the RTEA projection transformed into a 5x6 Cartesian space resulting in axis-aligned square zones, using the same global indexing and sub-zone ordering as for ISEA9R
+* [rHEALPix](https://iopscience.iop.org/article/10.1088/1755-1315/34/1/012012): An equal area and axis-aligned grid with square zones topology and a refinement ratio of 9 defined in the rHEALPix projection (using same parameters as default [PROJ implementation](https://proj.org/en/stable/operations/projections/rhealpix.html)) with the original hierarchical indexing and scanline-based sub-zone ordering

 ## libDGGAL API Documentation

+The API documentation can be [found here](https://dggal.org/docs/html/dggal/Classes/DGGRS.html).

 The `DGGRS` class provides most of the functionality of the library, allowing to resolve DGGRS zones by textual ID to a unique 64-bit zone integer identifier (`DGGRSZone`).
 The geometry and sub-zones of a particular zone can also be queried.